-The HP C3007/09/10 supports the following SCSI command queuing operations:
+The HP C2240 Series of disk drives support the following SCSI command queuing operations:

 - Head of Queue Tag.
 Instructs the Target to put the command that follows at the front of the command queue and execute it immediately following the command currently being executed.
 A command in the process of being executed will not be pre-empted.
 The Target executes multiple Head-of-Queue commands in last-in, first-out order. - Simple Queue Tag.
 Instructs the Target to put the command that follows at the end of the command queue.
 The Target executes multiple Simple-Queue commands in any order that will enable it to minimize actuator seek times to block locations if the queue algorithm modifier allows it. - Ordered Queue Tag.
 Instructs the Target to put the command that follows at the end of the command queue.
 The Target executes Ordered-Queue commands in the order they were received.
 All Simple-Queue commands received prior to an Ordered-Queue command are executed before the Ordered-Queue command.
 All Simple-Queue commands received after an Ordered-Queue command are executed after the Ordered-Queue command. - Clear Queue Message.
-Clears from the queue all I/O processes from all Initiators in the queue for the specified logical unit (LUN).
+Clears from the queue all I/O processes from all initiators in the queue for the specified logical unit (LUN).
 All active I/O processes for that LUN are terminated.
 All pending status and data for that LUN are cleared.
 No status or message is sent for any of the I/O processes.
-A Unit Attention condition is generated for all other Initiators with I/O processes that either were active or were queued for that Target.
-The device goes to the Bus Free phase following successful receipt of this message. - Abort Tag Message.
-Instructs the Target to abort a tagged command.
-The Target clears the current I/O process.
-If the Target has already started execution of the I/O process, the execution is halted.
-Any pending status or data for the I/O process is cleared and no status or ending message is sent to the Initiator.
-Pending status, data, and commands for other active or queued I/O processes are not affected.
+A Unit Attention condition is generated for all other initiators with I/O processes that either were active or were queued for that target.
+The device goes to the Bus Free phase following successful receipt of this message.
+The additional sense code for the Unit Attention is: Commands Cleared by Another Initiator.